 History, tourist information, and nearby accommodation

-In a field outside Lidlington is the Devil's Jumps, a solitary stone with a tale of devilment attatched.
-According to local legend a young man was indulging in boisterous play on the Sabbath, when the devil, seeing his chance, leaped on the lad's shoulders.
+In a field outside Lidlington is the Devil's Jumps, a solitary stone with a tale of devilment attached.
+According to local legend, a young man was indulging in boisterous play on the Sabbath, when the devil, seeing his chance, leapt on the lad's shoulders.
 The ground opened up at his feet and the young man and his comrades fell straight into Hell, whereupon the ground closed again, leaving only the stone.

 Address: Lidlington, Bedfordshire, England